MedPath

 Detailed Description

 Pole walking provides an attractive form of exercise therapy for older adults.
-It is a simple, well-tolerated and effective means to improve overall functional fitness in older adults.
-Pole walking has improved upper and lower body muscle strength, cardiovascular endurance, and flexibility in community dwelling older adults.
+It is a simple, well-tolerated, and effective means to improve overall functional fitness in older adults.
+Pole walking has improved upper and lower body muscle strength, cardiovascular endurance, and flexibility in community-dwelling older adults.
 It has been positively associated with balance, functional mobility, muscle strength, and aerobic exercise capacity in older adults.
-Pole walking is considered to offer a safe format for walking as poles provide support and help with balance and thus, contribute to confidence in being active.
-However, there has not yet been a study assessing the feasibility of pole walking intervention in older adults living in independent living/retirement communities.
+Pole walking is considered to offer a safe format for walking, as poles provide support and help with balance, and thus contribute to confidence in being active.
+However, there has not yet been a study assessing the feasibility and efficacy of a pole walking intervention in improving physical activity, physical function, body composition, fear of falling, and health-related quality of life, and decreasing sedentary time in older adults living in independent living/retirement communities.

 Recruitment & Eligibility